isomerpages/singapore-customs-old/_certificates-of-origin/03-how-to-cancel-or-amend-a-co.md

 All requests for cancellation of CO and Preferential CO (PCO) issued by Customs shall be submitted online via FormSG.
 Do note that only unutilised CO/PCOs can be cancelled.
 Upon the submission of the FormSG, the CO/PCOs will automatically be deemed as cancelled unless advised otherwise by Customs within the next 7 days.
 The cancelled hardcopy CO is not required to be returned to Customs.

-To submit the CO for cancellation, please fill in the [FormSG}(go.gov.sg/cancellationofco).
+To submit the CO for cancellation, please fill in the FormSG which can be accessed through this [link](go.gov.sg/cancellationofco).

 For more information, please refer to [Notice 19/2020](/news-and-media/notices/2020-12-31-N.pdf).